slune-org/confinode/doc/en/devmanual.md

 If the `Confinode` object was parameterized in synchronous mode, this method directly returns the result.
 In this case, there is a `loan.async(name)` method doing the same but in asynchronous mode.

+If a synchronous load is done, pure asynchronous modules will not be used.

 ## Result

-The result of search or load is an object containing:
+The result of search or load is an immutable object containing:

 - the `configuration` property with the files extracted configuration;
 - the `fileName` property, with the same structure as the configuration, but where each final element is actually a string containing the name of the file from which the configuration element was loaded;